CMS0729/CEG2410/Projects/Project3/README.md

 ## AD Structure

 ### Create OUs

-Create the following Organizational Units - Provide screenshot proof:

-- `[Domain] Computers` - client / user machines
-  - `Conference` - publicly accessible kiosks and presentation devices
-  - `Secure` - machines for HR and finance users
-  - `Workstations` - machines for devs and engineers
-- `[Domain] Servers` - servers for org (data shares, repo hosts, HPCs)
-- `[Domain] Users`
-  - `Finance` - can log on to Secure computers, managed by hr_finance_admins group
-  - `HR` - can log on to Secure computers, managed by hr_finance_admins group
-  - `Engineers` - can log on to Workstations, managed by dev_eng_admins
-  - `Developers` - can log on to Workstations, managed by dev_eng_admins
 - Screenshot: ![My Image](Screenshots/OUS.png)

 **Extra Credit (5%)** Provide a scripted solution that generates these.
 There may be a sample `.csv` file in this folder